|Professor /Associate Director Bronfenbrenner Center for Translational Research|

 |Current Public Engagement Activities:|

-Dr. Eckenrode supports the outreach programs of the BCTR, and has been a PI or Co-PI on several Hatch and Smith-Lever grants.
+Dr. Eckenrode supports the outreach programs of the BCTR, and has been a PI or Co-PI on several Hatch and Smith-Lever grants, including the Research Synthesis Project.

 Ph.D.
 1979 - Tufts University - Social Psychology